harshsandhu44/health-drive/docs/project.md

 ## 1. Executive Summary

 This PRD outlines the Minimum Viable Product (MVP) for a B2B SaaS platform designed for healthcare facilities.
 The platform streamlines appointment management, department and staff organization, patient communication, and subscription plan management.
-The MVP leverages Next.js with TypeScript, Clerk for authentication and organization metadata, Supabase for the database, Twilio for messaging, Paytm for billing, shadcn/ui with Tailwind CSS for UI, and Framer Motion for animations.
+The MVP leverages Next.js with TypeScript, Clerk for authentication and metadata, Supabase for the database, Twilio for messaging, Paytm for billing, shadcn/ui with Tailwind CSS for UI, and Framer Motion for animations.

 ## 2. Objectives